angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/04-interaction.md

 stack without those effects.

-By playing patiently and knowing when to go for your combo, you can steal wins that would potherwise be missed.
+By playing patiently and knowing when to go for your combo, you can steal wins that would otherwise be missed.

 ## Comboing at Instant Speed